PDLT-University-of-York/test-split-site/docs/ultra/site-availability.md

 - Teaching Assistants

 ### What do students see?
-Private sites appear on an students' Course list, but they are labelled as "Private" and cannot be entered.
+Closed sites appear on an students' Course list, but they are labelled as "Closed" and cannot be entered.

 This means that students will see their upcoming sites as soon as they’re enrolled, but can't enter them until they are changed to "Open".